 Egyptians wore signet rings with sun rays to worship the God of the Sun.
 It was believed the gem would give them strength and protection.
 In the past, people even thought the Bloodstone had the power of invisibility and could make them forever young by offering eternal youth and health.

-Even in modern times, powder Bloodstone is used as an aphrodisiac in India.
+Even today, powder Bloodstone is used as an aphrodisiac in India.
 The blood-resembling marks are why this birthstone is used to heal hemorrhages and blood disorders.
 Aztecs even used it to help regulate blood flow.

 How to Take Care of Your Bloodstone

 Bloodstone hardness on the Mohs scale ranges from 6.5 to 7, making it extremely important to store your gem separated from other harder birthstones in order to prevent being scratched or damaged.
 Since the crystal is very smooth, you should be extra careful, but overall it is durable and strong for everyday use.

 When it comes to cleaning and protection, keep your Bloodstone away from extreme heat and harsh chemicals.
 You can just place it under running lukewarm water for a quick clean.
 If you want a deeper cleanse, just use warm water, mild soap, and a soft brush to keep it shiny and remove any dust from it.

 The official primary March birthstone is Aquamarine, and the second is the Bloodstone.
 However, since the Blue Topaz colors are extremely similar and close to the ones of Aquamarine, this gem is often part of other unofficial blue birthstone stones for March.

 The primary gem of March Birthstones, Aquamarine, is why the color of March is light blue.
 In addition, Pisces is the Zodiac sign related to the birthstone, and as a water sign, they also hold a strong connection to blue being the color of this month.